elastic/connectors/docs/reference/opentext_documentum.md

 #### `Username`  (required)

-The username of the account to connect with Opentext Documentum.
+The username of the account to connect to Opentext Documentum.

 #### `Password`  (required)

-The password of the account to connect with Opentext Documentum.
+The password of the account to connect to Opentext Documentum.

 #### `Repositories`